Drascombe Lugger: Design

-The boat was designed by Watkinson, who was a former Royal Navy officer.
+Designed by John L. Watkinson, a former Royal Navy officer.
 In the early 1960s he wanted to build a small boat for his own family use.
-His design goals were for a day sailer with trailerability, that would be stable and safe, but still exciting to sail for experienced sailors.
+His design goals were for a trailerable day sailer that would be stable and safe, but still exciting to sail for experienced sailors.

 The prototype was built of wood on a farm in Drascombe Barton.
 The design was based upon the fishing boats used on England's northeastern coast, which trace their lineage back to the Viking longships.
 The first boats had a lug rig, for which it was named, later switching to a Gunter rig.

 The design was put into production, made from fiberglass and proved a commercial success.
 Boats have been built commercially on a production line and also by amateur builders.
 Plans for home construction have not been available since the death of the designer in 1997.

-The Drascombe Lugger is a recreational open sailboat, built predominantly of fiberglass, with wooden spars and trim.
-It is a Gunter rigged yawl with and a boomkin for the mizzen sail.
 It features a spooned raked stem, a raised transom, an internally mounted fold-up rudder controlled by a tiller and a centreboard.
 It can be equipped with a bowsprit and cutter rig.
 It displaces 600 lb and carries 100 lb of ballast in the steel centreboard.

 The boat has a draft of 4.00 ft with the centreboard extended and 0.83 ft with it retracted, allowing beaching or ground transportation on a trailer.

 For docking and maneuvering, the boat is normally fitted with a small outboard motor, located in an aft well.

+It is a Gunter rigged yawl with a boomkin for the mizzen sail.